xorbitsai/xorbits/doc/source/user_guide/deferred_execution.rst

 .. currentmodule:: xorbits.pandas

 Most Xorbits objects, including Xorbits :class:`DataFrame`, are implemented to use deferred execution.
-Deferred execution means that operations on Xorbits objects are not execute immediately as they are called from Python.
+Deferred execution means that operations on Xorbits objects are not executed immediately as they are called.
 Instead, Xorbits builds an execution plan and the plan will not be executed until the result is actually required.

 Currently, execution will be triggered in the following situations: